haakonms/ADAwebsite/generalstats.md

 - Commercial: Only commercial content.

 ![Table showing statistical distribution of account categories determined by Linvill and Warren.](/generalstats/categorytablestats.png)
+> The amount of tweets from the NonEnglish users is skewed, since these tweets are the NonEnglish users' tweets in English.
+They can't be viewed as a representation of all the NonEnglish users.
-![First user entries by account categories.](/generalstats/Usercategoriesfirstentries.png) Most of the accounts were created over a time period in 2015.
-A few spike points stand out, for example that many of the "other" accounts like NewsFeed and HashtagGamer were created in May 2015.
+![First user entries by account categories.](/generalstats/Usercategoriesfirstentries.png)

+Most of the accounts were created over a time period in 2015.
+A few spikes stand out, for example that many of the "other" accounts like NewsFeed and HashtagGamer were created in May 2015.
 The same month had a high spike of right troll tweets, but the highest amount of Right Trolls came in the summer of 2017, leading up to the events in Charlottesville.

-The NonEnglish that appears in this visualization users have had tweets in english, but generally tweet in another language.
-They can't be viewed as a representation of all the NonEnglish users.

 ## Most active and popular users

-![Users with most tweets first dataset](/generalstats/mosttweetsfirstdataset.png) Some of the top accounts in the dataset tweets in an enormous scale.
-Mostly of these are NewsFeed, spreading news disguised as some local institution.
+![Users with most tweets first dataset](/generalstats/mosttweetsfirstdataset.png) Some of the top accounts in the dataset tweet at an enormous scale.
+Most of these are NewsFeed, spreading news disguised as some local institution.
 In most cases, the news are legitimate and links to real news sources (The tweets in their original form can still be found [here](https://russiatweets.com/author)).
 This tactic may be to invoke doubt about whether social media news channels can be seen as trustworhty, but it is hard to say for sure.

-It's interesting to notice that almost none of the top 10 retweets at all, except AMELIEBALDWIN which almost exclusively retweets.
+It's interesting to notice that almost none of the top 10 retweet at all, except AMELIEBALDWIN which almost exclusively retweets.

 ![Users with most followers](/generalstats/mostfollowersfirstdataset.png) Many of the accounts had a huge amount of followers.
-In this scale it is fully possible to be viewed as a serious tweeter.
-The author CRYSTAL1JOHNSON for example is a LeftTroll that was frequently retweeted, [for example also by Twitter's own creator, Jack Dorsey](http://uk.businessinsider.com/twitter-ceo-jack-dorsey-retweets-russian-trolls-2018-6?r=US&IR=T).
-Also, Donald Trump personally [thanked TEN_GOP](https://twitter.com/realDonaldTrump/status/910331061409902592) for a supporting tweet.
+On this scale it is fully possible to be viewed as a serious tweeter.
+The author CRYSTAL1JOHNSON for example, is a LeftTroll that was frequently retweeted, [even 17 times by Twitter's own creator, Jack Dorsey](http://uk.businessinsider.com/twitter-ceo-jack-dorsey-retweets-russian-trolls-2018-6?r=US&IR=T).
+Donald Trump personally [thanked TEN_GOP](https://twitter.com/realDonaldTrump/status/910331061409902592) for a supporting tweet.
 This proves that the trolls can have serious influence on social media.
-Most of the top 10 most followed users are RightTroll, which means that this category has been passed on as trustworthy.
+Most of the top 10 most followed users are labeled RightTroll.

-We can also see that one could get a lot of popularity regardless of being the most frequent tweeter.
+We can see that one could get a lot of popularity regardless of being the most frequent tweeter.
 Popularity on Twitter is often gained by being retweeted by other popular accounts, and to get retweeted 17 times by Twitter's own creator surely helps.
-In the case of ELEVEN_GOP so was this the backup account of TEN_GOP, which explains the amount of followers though having just 101 tweets.
+The reason why ELEVEN_GOP has so many followers is because it was the backup account of the most popular user, TEN_GOP.
+This explains the amount of followers in spite of having having only 101 tweets.

 The most popular authors do not retweet often, as we barely can see the blue retweet count in any of the top 10 authors.

+#### Most interacting users

 ![Users that have been interacting the most](/generalstats/Mostinteractingtrolls.png) These are the users that interacts the most to others.
 Interacting can mean retweeting, replying or quote tweeting someone.
 You can also have two interactions in one tweet.
 To get the full grip of how this work you can read part 3.4 in our [working notebook](https://github.com/haakonms/ADAproject/blob/master/Milestone3.ipynb).